 If storage is present, the system log records its presence (usually in/var/log/messages).

-- 6. To have the driver load automatically every time the system reboots, add the following line to the /boot/loader.conf file, depending on which driver you use. - For the mfi driver, type the following line, and press Enter.
+6. To have the driver load automatically every time the system reboots, add the following line to the /boot/loader.conf file, and press Enter.